Highlights from WiCS+E March Event: Building Inclusive Computational Skills

 - Reproducibility in science

-Strategies discussed to widen access:
+Strategies discussed to widen access to programming:

 - Addressing the “elephant in the room”: explicitly teaching about gender gaps and stereotypes

-- Diversifying role models
+- Diversifying role models in computational teaching and mentorship

-- Fighting structural barriers to real access
+- Fighting structural barriers that limit real access to programming training

 Initiatives showing that change is possible: